Saverio976/paq/README.md

   -man                Prints the auto-generated manpage.

 Commands:
-  install             install a package from a package list uninstall           uninstall a package update              update all list of packages upgrade             upgrade all packages config              config management tools help                Prints help information. version             Prints version information.
+  install             install a package from a repo uninstall           uninstall a package update              update all repos upgrade             upgrade all packages search              search for a package name in all repos config              config management tools help                Prints help information. version             Prints version information.